Andrew-code2020/ms3onlinecookbook/README.md

 What are you aiming to achieve?
 Users are looking for;
-- A place to find guidance on the Nutrition programme they received at the gym
+- A place to find guidance on the Nutrition programme they received at the gym or general recipes they can use in their pursuit of a healthy lifestyle
 - A clear set of instructions to make the recipes
 - A place for users to create, read, update and delete their recipes they have found useful and want to share with others.
-This based on research will help the user/client feel at home in the Temple Lean community.
+This was based on research on what will help the user/client feel at home in the Temple Lean community.

 Business wants the client to;
-- Find recipes that support their Health, Lifestyle and Fitness Goals so they stay within the Health and Fitness community
+- Find recipes that support their Health, Lifestyle and Fitness Goals so they stay within the Temple Lean Health and Fitness community

 Review the competition - Is someone else already doing it?
-- a review of the market suggested that this was a new or under developed idea offering Gym members a place to go to for Nutrition Advice and recipes.
-A review of the businesses below showed little or no area for members to find the correct recipe advice from their trusted health and fitness provider
+- A review of the market in Cork Ireland suggested that a platform for members to access recipes within a Health and Fitness Clubs website was a new or under developed idea
+- A review of the businesses below showed little or no area for members to find the correct recipe advice from their trusted health and fitness provider
  Businesses reviewed
  - https://www.mardykearena.com/
  - https://www.dennehys.ie/